tjgore/tj-portfolio/content/articles/dynamic-pages-with-clean-urls-in-nextjs.md

 Your index page should have updated to show Post 1.

-For our data, you can create a data folder with a `posts.json` file containing posts as json data
+For our data, you can create a data folder with a `posts.json` file containing posts as JSON data.
+This JSON data will act as our api or third-party data source.

 ```json
 {